MusicsOnlinePlayer/MusicsOnlinePlayer/README.md

  - `-users` will get all connected users and display his `Name`,`User ID` and his `Rank` you can add the `-all` parameters to get all registered users.
  - `-promote` will upgrade the grade of the specified users.
 Please use this syntax : `-promote -UID -NewRank`.
  - `-quit` will save all music information and stop the server application.
- - `-set multithreading true/false` set the use of one or all thread of your cpu (true (experimental) : Faster indexation at startup)
+ - `-set multithreading true/false` set the use of one or all thread of your cpu (true (experimental) : Faster indexation at startup ; false is set by default)

 ## Client